YouTube player

 Because of this, I devote at least 20 minutes of practice to flag pulling (most of my practices are an hour long).

-With younger teams, the tendency is for runners is to get to the sideline once someone gets in their way.
+With younger teams, the tendency is for runners to get to the sideline once someone gets in their way.
 Because of this, working on flag pulling while chasing down the sweep is a drill I run every practice.

 DRILL SET UP